 Below is our simple process for applying.
 Please direct any questions about either the application itself or the admission process to our head of school, Deanna Bocchetti: email@example.com, (347) 721–3408.

 We look forward to introducing you to our community!

 Sign up to tour the school before applying.
 After your form has been received, you’ll receive an email with open dates available.
 If you’re applying for a mid-year spot for elementary school, reach out to our head of school, Deanna Bocchetti: firstname.lastname@example.org, 347-721–3408.

 Step 2: Submit an Online Application

 Applications for elementary and middle school are accepted on a rolling basis.
-Applications for elementary are accepted until January 7 for the forthcoming school year are accepted until February 10 and must include a nonrefundable $50 processing fee.
-All applications received after that date will be automatically placed in a waiting pool.
+Applications for elementary are accepted until January 7 for the forthcoming school year.
+Applications for preschool are accepted until February 15 for the forthcoming school year.
+All applications received after that date will be automatically placed on a waiting list.
 If you would like to be notified of mid-year openings, please clearly state this on your application.

-If your child is applying to elementary school, print and submit the Record Release Form to your child’s current school for completion.
+If your child is applying to elementary or middle school, print and submit the Record Release Form to your child’s current school for completion.
 Download the elementary form here and the middle school form here.

-Acceptance letters are sent via email by February 15 for elementary and middle school and in March for preschool.
+First wave acceptance letters are sent via email by February 15 for elementary and middle school and in March for preschool.
 Applicants who did not receive a spot will also be notified via email that the student has been placed on the waitlist.

 The Co-op School does not discriminate against students and families on the basis of race, color, creed, sexual orientation, national or ethnic origin, or physical ability.